WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 The Meadow.CLI tool supports device and file management including file transfers, and MCU reset.

-To run Meadow.CLI on Windows, open a command window and run `Meadow.CLI.exe`.
-On macOS, call **mono Meadow.CLI.exe** to execute it via mono.
+To run Meadow.CLI on Windows, open a command window and run `meadow`.
+On macOS, call **mono meadow** to execute it via mono.

 You can download the Meadow.CLI executable from the [downloads page](/Meadow/Getting_Started/Downloads/).